Skip to main content

 L-Theanine

 L-Theanine, an amino acid most commonly found in tea leaves, is another compound that can help reduce cortisol through anxiolytic and sleep effects.
-Three of our top recommended supplements — Live Conscious, Ritual, and Recess — provide L-theanine in clinically relevant doses.
+Three of our top recommended supplements — Live Conscious, Recess, and Innerbody Labs — provide L-theanine in clinically relevant doses.

 A 2021 trial happened to use the same brand and quantity of L-theanine (AlphaWave, 200mg) as found in Live Conscious.
 In it, researchers administered either L-theanine or a placebo before and after a mental arithmetic test, which functioned as an acute stressor.
 They found the L-theanine group exhibited "significant positive effects" in their brainwave patterns, salivary cortisol levels, and self-reported anxiety.